zsedem/haskell-cpython/README.md

 ### Calling Functions

-The most common use case is to call some Python function, which you can do with `call`
+The most common use case is to call some Python function, which we can do with `call`

 ```haskell
 call